-Then last week, another part of life turned a full circle.
+Then a few years ago, another part of life turned a full circle.

-Books and music forgotten I wanted to enjoy every moment there.
+Books and music were forgotten I wanted to enjoy every moment there.

 I walked for a long, long while.
 I made a sand castle I dodged the waves, just like before.

-The waves were huge that day, and like naughty little children they jostled each another to be the first to reach the shore.
+The waves were huge that day, and like naughty little children, they jostled each other to be the first to reach the shore.
 The sand was white and the setting sun added just the right bit of color to this serene, beautiful scene.

 My hair did turn frizzy, yes but I enjoyed every moment of being there.
-And all consecutive evenings were spent at the beach thereafter 🙂
+All consecutive evenings of our hotel stay were spent at the beach.

-Peace and happiness washed over me every time the lace edged waves curled around my ankles or I dug my heels in the warm, wet sand.
+Peace and happiness washed over me every time the lace-edged waves curled around my ankles or when I dug my heels into the warm, wet sand.
 As the current of the waves returning back tried to pull me with them I realized how much I had missed being here.